splunk-soar-connectors/any.run/README.md

 No Output

 ## action: 'url reputation'
-Get reports of a specific URL analysis.
+Get reports of a specific URL analysis

 Type: **generic**
 Read only: **True**